callisto-jovy/Easy-Edits/README.md

 * Hw-accelerated rendering.
 * Inbuilt rendering options, such as fade-out, frame interpolation, etc.

+## Possible caviats
+As this program has been developed for a very short time and is an open-sourced in-house tool, certain specifics may not work with your input.
+Reading the provided output log is helpful; video codecs might have to be changed, depending on your input.
+If you don't know what you are doing, I would advise you to a) wait for a more polished version or b) wait for a binary release.
+If you still feel frisky and the setup or something else does not work, feel free to open up an issue.

  ## Results
 * ![2001: A Space Odyssey](https://www.youtube.com/watch?v=2PLIkvabFRs)
 * ![No country for old men](https://www.youtube.com/watch?v=MF9RxFMAMZ4)